Arugula pistachio pesto is easy to make and oozes flavor. Take a break from tradition with this delicious pesto. Buon Appetito!

 Instructions

-- Place the arugula, garlic, Pecorino Romano cheese, lemon juice, salt, and pepper into your food processor or blender and pulse until finely chopped.
+- Place the arugula, garlic, cheese, lemon juice, salt, pepper, and pepper flakes into your food processor or blender and pulse until finely chopped.

-- Begin to add the olive oil gradually, pulsing to blend well, until the mixture forms a thick sauce.
+- Begin to add the extra virgin olive oil, pulsing to blend well.

-- Add the lightly toasted pistachio nuts and pulse just until they are finely chopped but not fully blended, to maintain some texture.
+- Add the pistachio nuts and pulse until finely chopped but not blended.

 Notes